ImranNust/DiabeticRetinoPathyDetection/README.md

 2. The pre-processing involves thress steps: i) removing all the [unnecessary information](https://github.com/ImranNust/DiabeticRetinoPathyDetection/tree/main/MATLAB_Related_Files/UnnecessayDetailRemoval), ii) applying the [entropy enhancement](https://github.com/ImranNust/DiabeticRetinoPathyDetection/tree/main/MATLAB_Related_Files/Entropy_Enhancemnet) technique to increase the imperceptibility of images, and finally iii) [splitting the data](https://github.com/ImranNust/DiabeticRetinoPathyDetection/tree/main/MATLAB_Related_Files/Test_Val_Train_Split) set into train, test, and validation sets.

 <hr/>

-3. When your data is ready, just use the proposed hybrid neural network model, by running the [Main_Program_For_Training_and_Testing.ipynb](https://github.com/ImranNust/DiabeticRetinoPathyDetection/blob/main/Main_Program_For_Training_and_Testing.ipynb).
+3. When your data is ready, just use the proposed hybrid neural network model, by running the [Main_Program_For_Training_and_Testing.ipynb](https://github.com/ImranNust/DiabeticRetinoPathyDetection/blob/main/Main_Program_For_Training_and_Testing.ipynb) program.
 Pleaes save the [utilites folder](https://github.com/ImranNust/DiabeticRetinoPathyDetection/tree/main/utilities) in the directory where your data and main file is stored.

 <p align="center">